PyPSA/PyPSA/doc/installation.rst

 Getting a solver for linear optimisation
 ========================================

-PyPSA is known to work with the free software GLPK and the non-free software Gurobi (and whatever else Pyomo works with).
+PyPSA is known to work with the free software GLPK (versions below 4.58) and the non-free software Gurobi (and whatever else Pyomo works with).

 For Debian-based systems you can get GLPK with::